 Returning to her hometown of Venice, a famous dancer (Silvana Mangano) reflects on the two men who lead to her leaving Venice and now make her uncomfortable in returning.
 One (Vittorio Gassman) was a good for nothing opportunist and the other (Michael Rennie), a debauched aristocrat.
 As she suspected, both men re-enter her life but for different reasons.
 An Italian-American co-production, the film was produced by Dino De Laurentis (Mangano's husband) and Carlo Ponti from an original script by three Italian screenwriters and the film's American director, Robert Rossen (THE HUSTLER).
 It's a rather kitschy soap opera with Mangano suffering in poverty, suffering in wealth and well, just suffering.
 The best sections of the film involve the dance sequences which were choreographed by the great Katherine Dunham, who plays herself in the film.
 Unfortunately, as lovely as she is, Mangano lacks a dancer's grace and her dancing is awkward when in the presence of real dancers.
 As the manager of the almost all black dance troupe, Shelley Winters has some nice scenes before being dispatched way too soon, taking some of the film's life with her.
 I suppose the decision to shoot the film in black and white, Harold Rosson (SINGIN' IN THE RAIN) did the cinematography, might have been an attempt to give the film a grittier look but the Rome and Venice locations scream out for color.
 The score is by Nino Rota and Angelo Francesco Lavagnino.
 With Eduardo Ciannelli and Julie Robinson (Mrs. Harry Belafonte).

 A young loner (John Malkovich) recalls his dysfunctional home life with his faded Southern belle mother (Joanne Woodward) and his awkward and shy sister (Karen Allen).
 Specifically, the night he brought home a "gentleman caller" (James Naughton, THE PAPER CHASE) for his sister, a friend from work to dinner at the insistence of his mother.
+Based on the play by Tennessee Williams and directed by Paul Newman.
 I'm not sure that Tennessee Williams' ethereal and lyrical memory piece can or will ever successfully be translated into film.
 Any attempt to cinematize it would most likely destroy the delicacy of the play.
 It's a self described memory piece, fragile and poignant.
 The camera's harsh glare seems to be almost invasive.
 The character of Amanda Wingfield, the former Southern belle who clings to her Magnolia dripped past, is a dicey character to play.
 In some ways, she's a beautiful monster but the actress playing her needs to balance the nagging shrew with the loving mother who wants the best for her children.
 It's a tightrope act alright.
 Woodward's performance may be erratic but she's still better than the previous screen Amandas, Gertrude Lawrence and Kate Hepburn.
 Amanda may be the most memorable character but the highlight of the film is the lengthy, beautifully played out scene between Laura (Allen) and her gentleman caller (Naughton).
 Of the actors, it's John Malkovich who nails it though.
 His "selfish dreamer" (based on Williams' himself) is underplayed to perfection and he gets every nuance out of Williams' stunning poetry.
-Directed by Paul Newman with a fine bluesy score by Henry Mancini.
+There's a fine bluesy score by Henry Mancini.

 At the turn of the 19th century, two young men (Dennis Morgan, Don DeFore) fall in love with the same pretty girl (Janis Paige).
 But when Paige shows a preference for DeFore, Morgan finds himself saddled with her suffragette friend (Dorothy Malone).
 But fate has unhappiness in store for both couples.
 The second remake of the 1933 Gary Cooper romantic comedy (the first remake was 1941's THE STRAWBERRY BLONDE), this one differs from the other two in that it is a musical.
 But with one exception, the musical elements are the weakest sections of the film.
 If you like barbershop quartets or Irish tenors, then this might be right up your alley.
 The one exception is a delightful duet on feminism sung by Paige and Malone (dubbed by Marion Morgan).
 Raoul Walsh (who directed STRAWBERRY BLONDE) is an odd choice for a musical because no one ever accused Walsh of a light touch.
 I'm not sure even Lubitsch could have done much with the material.
 The bright three strip Technicolor highlights the film's excellent art direction and period costumes.
 The original songs were composed by Ralph Blane (MEET ME IN ST. LOUIS) and the choreography is by Leroy Prinz.
 With Ben Blue, who attempts to provide the comedy ... unsuccessfully.